persan/A-gst/README.md

 ## Current state of the library.
-The library consits at the moment only of compilable Ada-spec:s generated from the all th gstreamer header-files and they are located in the package herachy "GST_Low_Level".
+The library consits at the moment only of compilable Ada-spec:s generated from the all th gstreamer header-files and they are located in the private package herachy "GStreamer.GST_Low_Level".

 ## Remaning work to be done is to: